 THANKSGIVING IN GULF SHORES – WEDNESDAY

+We were super excited to spend our Thanksgiving in Gulf Shores!
 We couldn’t get into the house until 3 p.m., so we didn’t leave super early like we usually do.
 It was only a 350 mile drive, so we left around 7:30 a.m.
 We were quickly reminded why we usually leave at 4 a.m. when the girls are sleepy (or more quiet) when Sadie started whining and asking if we were there yet 30 minutes into the trip.
 It felt like a long drive down between Jillian fussing, Sadie talking nonstop, and Teddy panting anxiously around the car (Hadley was the only kid who got a gold star…), but we made it and bolted for the beach quick!